We have information you must know before you buy the 911.

 Safety features on all models include Porsche Stability Management (PSM), an electronic stability control and traction control system that helps a driver maintain control in the event of a skid.
 Dual front airbags, front side airbags, and antilock brakes come standard, along with a tire-pressure monitoring system.
 Coupes also get curtain side airbags, while Cabriolets add pop-up automatic roll bars.
 All-wheel drive enhances stability in adverse conditions.

-The latest generation of the Porsche 911 looks conspicuously similar to the original 1964 model, maintaining the classis profile that has landed it in art museums and design school lecture halls.
+Today's Porsche 911 looks conspicuously similar to the original 1964 model, maintaining the classis profile that has landed it in art museums and design school lecture halls.
 For Porsche, the 911's heritage can be a double-edged sword.
 Leave the car alone, and it might be perceived as dated.
 Change the car too drastically, and it might alienate hard-core loyalists, many of whom form the core group of 911 buyers.
 Porsche has been able to strike that balance and all of the variants are terrific-looking sports cars.

 The front end features the classic low, rounded look that lacks an upper grille but features three lower air intakes.
 The headlights, which are bi-xenons, retain the classic round shape.
 They sit upright in the front fenders, and they help to distinguish the 911 from the Boxster and Cayman.
 A row of LED auxiliary lights is lined up beneath the headlights in place of fog lights.
 In part because there is no engine up front, the hood sits lower than the rounded fenders.